-Celebrate “Read Across America Day” with these Fun Activities
+Fun Activities to Celebrate “Read Across America Day”

 “Read Across America Day” is an annual reading program that calls for every child in every community to celebrate reading on March 2nd.
 From a child’s first time hearing a story on their parent’s lap to an adult’s escape into the pages of an intriguing novel, reading plays a major role in our lives.
 Motivating children to read is an important factor in student achievement and creating lifelong successful readers.

 Check out these fun and simple ways to celebrate “Read Across America Day.”

 Have your child read to you or act out their favorite story.
 Have them dress up like their favorite character.
 Help them use expressive voices and sound effects to bring the characters to life.